0x41gawor/pdmgr/minikube-dev-env.md

 In this example, the VM will get IP address of `192.168.56.109/24`

-After saving the file perform:
+After saving the file, perform:

 ```sh
 sudo netplan try